1razvan/project-source-code/README.md

 ```

 ### Opening Ports
-Port **5555** must be open for ingress and egress UDP/TCP traffic on all machines.
+Port **5555** must be open for ingress and egress UDP/TCP traffic on all machines for the SVM cluster.
+Port **5556** must be opened for the RF cluster.

+### Changing Server IPs
+The server IP must be changed for each client in their respective client-_no_.py files for each cluster.

 ## Running the Project
 ### Server